FabioLiberti/CRISTAIN2025/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under a personal license.
 See [LICENSE](LICENSE) file for details.
+All rights are reserved by the authors.
+This project may not be copied, distributed, or modified without explicit written permission.

 ## Disclaimer